laduplessis/MasterSimulator/README.md

 The script will look for the output trees of the simulation and iterate through all trees in the simulation output, creating a BEAST2 XML file for each tree.
 The sampling times of tips in the tree are read from the output file and the tMRCA is set to time = 0.

+The script also produces bash scripts for running inferences for each replicate of a simulation, as well as a script for the ETH Zürich cluster (Euler).

 ### 3.)
 CheckBEAST.py
 Need to check if this works the way it is supposed to (summarise results from replicate simulations and automatically check convergence).

 ### 4.) plotSimulations.R
 Plots the result of the MASTER simulations in R. This file is currently hard-coded for the 3 types of simulations in the project, but can be easily extended.

 ## Example workflow